Test Track Review and Planning Info

 Guests first wait in the queue surrounded by concept vehicles before designing their own prototype automobile at a kiosk.

 Riders then embark on their journey with several sharp turns and increases and decreases in speed before launching outside at speeds up to 65 miles per hour.
+You can watch a video of the ride here.

 Speedy Pre-Show Exit: